 At age 16, Angeline Deluca fell in love with automotive technology.
 As a junior in high school, she went to a drifting event with friends at a local race track.
 She ended up spending the entire evening leaned up against the fence, fascinated by the cars somehow speeding both out of control and under control simultaneously.
-With engines roaring, Angeline was hooked.
+She was hooked.

 She started taking shop classes and joined the hot rod club at her high school.
 As one of only a few women in her school’s automotive program, she had to quickly find comfort in a room full of people who didn’t look like her — and often didn’t support her.

 “A lot of people didn’t support me and didn’t think I was serious or capable,” Angeline said.
 “My high school shop teacher was the first person who believed in me.
 To him, it didn’t matter that I was a girl.
 I was smart and capable, and that was all that mattered.”

 After graduating high school, Angeline earned her associate degree in diesel mechanics technology from the Universal Technical Institute of Arizona, where she was one of the only women in a class that was 98% male.

 “Even though I had to fight a lot of bias, my supportive teachers made a world of difference in my education,” Angeline said.
 “In every group, there are at least a couple of people who want you to be there.
 That’s enough to drown out those who don’t.”

 Angeline completed training programs with Ford and Cummins, and was hired as an engine technician for Cummins after completing her training.
 Now working as a power generation technician in Portland, Oregon, Angeline specializes in consumer and commercial power generation technology.
 As the branch’s only in-shop technician with expertise in both power gen and electric vehicles, she’s responsible for all in-shop generator and electric vehicle projects from start to finish — from new installations to troubleshooting and repairs.